Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 However, depending on your plans, such as watching the sunset over Berchtesgaden from Kirchleitn Kapelle, you may want to allow for a bit more time.

-Now that you know how much time to spend at each tourist attraction in Berchtesgaden, you can easily plan your day trip and decide how many attractions you can visit.
+Now that you have an idea of how much time to allocate for each tourist attraction in Berchtesgaden, you can easily plan your day trip and decide how many attractions you can visit.

-Below, I’ll show you some different ways to spend a day in Berchtesgaden on a day trip from Salzburg.
+To further assist you with your trip, I’ll share my sample itineraries.
+These offer various ways to spend a day in Berchtesgaden during a day trip from Salzburg.

 • Morning — Salt Mine Berchtesgaden